y-scope/clp-ffi-py/README.md

 ## CLP IR Readers

-CLP IR Readers provide a convenient interface for CLP IR decoding and search methods.
+CLP IR Readers provide a convenient interface for CLP IR deserialization and search methods.

 ### ClpIrStreamReader

-- Read/decode any arbitrary CLP IR stream (as an instance of `IO[bytes]`).
+- Read+deserialize any arbitrary CLP IR stream (as an instance of `IO[bytes]`).
 - Can be used as an iterator that returns each log event as a `LogEvent` object.
 - Can search target log events by giving a search query:
   - Searching log events within a certain time range.